Alzheimer’s Disease: Early Signs, Risk Factors, And Treatment Options

 Exposure to air pollution, lead, pesticides, and other toxins has been linked to an increased risk for cognitive decline and dementia.

-Conversely, engaging in mentally stimulating activities, consuming a healthy diet rich in antioxidants, staying physically active, and fostering strong social can help protect against cognitive decline and reduce the risk of developing Alzheimer’s.
+Conversely, engaging in mentally stimulating activities, consuming a healthy diet rich in antioxidants, staying physically active, and fostering strong social connections can help protect against cognitive decline and reduce the risk of developing Alzheimer’s.

 Understanding how your genetics and environment interact is essential to take preventative measures against Alzheimer’s disease.